Blackholan/pyFilConnect/README.md

 [Distinguish dark matter theories with the cosmic web and next-generation surveys I: an alternative theory of gravity](https://arxiv.org/abs/2402.04837) [code paper]

+The simulation data concerning the connectivity used in our study of Poisson and Monge-Ampère models are available [here](https://arxiv.org/abs/2402.04837)

 ### Usage